-Carrie came to Greenleaf with more than twenty-five years of publishing experience, most recently with Houghton Mifflin Harcourt.
+Carrie brings more than thirty years of publishing experience to her position, including two decades with Houghton Mifflin Harcourt.
 She has held a variety of positions, encompassing editorial, rights and permissions, and project management.
 At Greenleaf, Carrie manages the editorial, design, and project management teams, focusing on process improvement and quality management.
 Carrie also oversees Greenleaf’s permissions services.
 Carrie holds a BA in English from the University of Texas and has been a certified PMP since 2010.

 Tyler has more than thirteen years of varied publishing industry experience spanning production, marketing, merchandising, and events.
 He has worked at Simon & Schuster and Audible.com, and Tyler currently manages Greenleaf Book Group’s project management and printing/buying team.
 He also oversees author projects as they progress through the editorial, design, and printing processes.
 Tyler is a primary author contact and facilitates interdepartmental collaboration and communication to ensure a smooth and efficient book production process.

 Ever since she was young, Emily has had a passion for words.
 When she grew up, she traded her journals for a degree in English from the University of Mary Hardin-Baylor.
 During her time in college, she studied Spanish in Costa Rica and taught English to medical students in China.
 She loves to travel and learn about other cultures and people.
 Using the power of words, whether it's helping authors get their books into their readers’ hands or overseeing marketing and communications for a local nonprofit, Hungry Souls, Emily keeps her passion for storytelling front in center.